aws-samples/genai-media-upscaling-and-testing/README.md

 image: 1234567890.dkr.ecr.us-east-1.amazonaws.com/upscaler-video:latest
 ```

-Replace the <SQS QUEUE> with the queue that was created as part of the cdk deployment.
+Replace the <SQS QUEUE> and <DDB TABLE> with the queue and table that was created as part of the cdk deployment.
 ```
 env:
   - name: SQS_QUEUE
     value: "<SQS QUEUE>"
+  - name: DDB_TABLE
+    value: "<DDB TABLE>"
 ```

 ```